lvo15/wed-main/README.md

 The web servers will run in a Docker container (more on that below).
-It is possible that, if you are using an x86 machine, you *might* not need to run the Docker containers within the VM we provided; please feel free to try it out and share your successes on Piazza.
+It is possible that, if you are using an x86 machine, you *might* not need to run the Docker containers within the VM we provided;

-But if you are unable to run the Docker containers outside the VM, then you will be using the same QEMU VM that you used for project 1, but this time we will need to set up a bit more port forwarding, so the command has changed somewhat to the following:
+But if you are unable to run the Docker containers outside the VM, but this time we will need to set up a bit more port forwarding, so the command has changed somewhat to the following: